(Un)fair devices: Moving beyond AI accuracy in personal sensing: Background and Related Work

-\textbf{WEIRD Research.} Last, another strand of fairness work is concerned with what is coined as WEIRD research.
-WEIRD research refers to a common criticism in the social sciences that much of the research is conducted on a sample of participants that is Western, Educated, Industrialized, Rich, and Democratic (WEIRD).
-In particular, a comprehensive study conducted by \citet{henrich2010weirdest} in 2010 revealed a significant bias in sample populations.
-The study found that most research samples come from WEIRD populations, which represent only 12\% of the global population but account for 96\% of research samples.
-This criticism suggested that using such a narrow and unrepresentative sample of participants can limit the generalizability of the findings to the broader population.
-Over the past decade, the \textit{CHI} community, which focuses on human-centered design, and the \textit{FAccT} community, which aims to democratize ML and advance the development of responsible artificial intelligence, have become more aware of the potential biases introduced by WEIRD samples.
-For instance, \citet{linxen2021weird} conducted a meta-study on CHI findings from 2016 to 2020, reporting that 73\% of CHI studies are based on Western populations, representing less than 12\% of the population worldwide, invariably making CHI ``WEIRD'', as it is based on the knowledge and ethics of people who are Western, Educated, Industrialized, Rich, and Democratic.
-Similarly, a recent meta-study on FAccT proceedings from 2018 to 2021 extracted research topics and identified community values, placing fairness and ML, bias in word embeddings, bias in vision, and racial disparities among the ten largest sub-communities within the conference \cite{laufer2022four}.
-Yet again, as highlighted in Introduction (Section~\ref{introduction}) in line with prior work \cite{laufer2022four}, ``off-the-shelf'' benchmark datasets are encountered in the majority of published work, while only a $\sim10\%$ of FAccT papers use original, empirical datasets, let alone UbiComp data.
+\textbf{Surveys Focused on Over-represented Populations (WEIRD Research).} WEIRD research refers to a common criticism in the social sciences that much of the research is conducted on a sample of participants that is \textbf{W}estern, \textbf{E}ducated, \textbf{I}ndustrialized, \textbf{R}ich, and \textbf{D}emocratic.
+In particular, a comprehensive study conducted by \citet{henrich2010weirdest} in 2010 revealed a significant bias in sample populations, and found that most research samples come from WEIRD populations, which represent only 12\% of the global population but account for 96\% of research samples.
+Similarly, \citet{linxen2021weird} conducted a meta-study on CHI proceedings from 2016 to 2020, reporting that 73\% of those papers are based on Western populations.
+Another recent meta-study on FAccT proceedings from 2018 to 2021 found highlighted concerns with biases in word embeddings and computer vision, and racial disparities, while only a $\sim10\%$ of those papers used original, empirical datasets \cite{laufer2022four}.
+Similarly, by analyzing FAccT proceedings between 2018 and 2022, Septiandri et al.~\cite{ali_weird_2023} found that 84\% of the analyzed papers were exclusively based on participants from Western countries, particularly exclusively from the U.S. (63\%).

-It is evident that research communities other than UbiComp have recently started to explore ways of reporting data and models in a fair manner to surface and, ultimately, address encountered biases.
-Yet, the state of fairness in the UbiComp community remains unknown, as, at the time of writing, there exists no other survey or position paper in the intersection between UbiComp and fairness.
-Are our data susceptible to biases?
-Do our models discriminate against certain demographics, and if so, how do we make them right?
-These are just a handful of questions we set to provide answers to in this work.
+It is evident that research communities other than mobile, wearable, and ubiquitous computing have already started to explore ways of reporting data and models in a fair manner to surface and, ultimately, address encountered biases.
+Yet, the state of fairness in this community remains unknown, as, at the time of writing, there exists no other survey or position paper in the intersection between personal devices and fairness.